Guide on Dividends in Singapore

 - What is the limit of dividends to be paid?

 - Dividend calculator Singapore

 - Next steps

 Can you pay dividends?

 Yes, you can.
 As already stated, dividends are paid to the company’s shareholders.
-However, it is important to note that you can pay dividends only out of the business’s profits.
+However, it is important to note that you can distribute dividends only out of the business’s profits.

-Therefore, a company should declare dividends only when its decision-makers are sure that it has profits that it can pay dividends from.
+Therefore, a company should declare dividends only when its decision-makers are sure that it has profits and that it can make dividend payments.
 Otherwise, board members may face legal consequences.